Azure/portaldocs/portal-sdk/generated/portalfx-extension-accessibility.md

 In Knockout and React views, the framework provides reusable and accessible controls.
 The documentation of each framework covers how to use the APIs of each control to maximize the accessible exposure.
 Note that controls have specific supported usage scenarios.
 Guidance is published in the documentation about those scenarios.

->**NOTE**: Using controls in non-supported scenarios are to be ensure accessible by content owners.
+>**Note**: Using controls in non-supported scenarios is to be ensured accessible by content owners.

 <a name="accessibility-what-the-framework-provides-declarative-views"></a>
 ### Declarative views

-The Declarative views are fully supported as accessible.
+Declarative views are fully supported as accessible.

 <a name="accessibility-what-the-framework-provides-portal-theming"></a>
 ### Portal theming

 All portal themes, including high contrast emulations, are accessible.
 Refer to the Knockout and React views documentation on how to adapt to themeing changes.

->**NOTE**: The high contrast themes of the portal are emulations of the actual Windows High Contrast Mode (WHCM).
+>**Note**: The high contrast themes of the portal are emulations of the actual Windows High Contrast Mode (WHCM).
 To ensure proper behavior, please test conformance using Microsoft Edge with WHCM turned on.

 <a name="accessibility-what-the-framework-provides-keyboard-access"></a>
 ### Keyboard access